SomeWeekendReading/someweekendreading.github.io/_posts/2022-03-07-ivermectin-revenant.md

    2020-Jan-01 to 2021-Jul-11, so it _does not include Delta or Omicron_.
-2. Controlled for the usual confounding factors: age, gender, race/ethnicity, nicotine, diabetes, obesity, lower respiratory disease, heart disease, anti-inflammatory drug use of a couple kinds, and being on a ventilator.
+2. Controlled for the usual confounding factors: age, gender, race/ethnicity, nicotine, diabetes, obesity, lower respiratory disease, heart disease, anti-inflammatory drug use of a couple kinds, and being on a ventilator (precise control method unspecified in the abstract).
 3. Then they looked for death as the primary outcome, demanding statistical significance at the usual $p \lt 0.05$ (statistical method unspecified in the abstract).